danielmmmm/GlitterDragMod/README.md

 # GlitterDrag Mod

-An Firefox extension for drag behaviors, with WebExtension.
+A Firefox extension for drag behaviors, with WebExtension.

 Modified to support Magnet links.

 # Goals